Is Virtual Photography Really Photography?

 Between Photography and Cinematography

 There is also an argument that virtual photography sits closer to cinematography than traditional photography.
 The environments are designed with visual storytelling in mind, and the tools available often resemble those used in film production.
-This is particularly evident in open-world games, where composition and lighting can be approached as if working on a digital set.
+This is particularly evident in open-world games, where composition and lighting can be approached as if working on a set.

 In that sense, virtual photography is not a replacement for traditional photography, but an extension of it — one that sits at the intersection of visual storytelling and digital design.